RaoulGrn/mask-stock/README.md

 Step one - Open terminal - npm install both in "cd frontend" and in "cd backend".

-Step three - create .env file with PORT, MONGO_URI, SECRET(random string)

 Step two - Make sure you have a MongoDB connection running and that the string is valid.

+Step three - create .env file with PORT, MONGO_URI, SECRET(random string).

 Step four - Manually add the json files to the empty but created collections in your database.

-Step five - npm start - backend/frontend
+Step five - npm start - backend/frontend.